MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/device-portal.md

 \* This is not always the case, as Device Portal on desktop claims ports in the ephemeral range (>50,000) to prevent collisions with existing port claims on the device.
 To learn more, see the [Registry-based configuration](device-portal-desktop.md#registry-based-configuration) section in [Windows Device Portal for Desktop](device-portal-desktop.md).

+> [!NOTE]
+> Windows Mixed Reality runs on regular desktop, so it’s the same portal as Desktop.

 ## Features

 ### Toolbar and navigation